golsun/GPS/README.md

 This algorithm is developed by Prof. Wenting Sun's group at Georgia Tech [[link](http://sun.gatech.edu/)]

+## How to install
+This repo is developed with Python 2.7 and based on many packages.
+The easiest way is to install them with the [Anaconda](https://www.anaconda.com/distribution/) and [Pip](https://pip.pypa.io/en/stable/installing/).
+Please use the following commands in Anaconda Prompt step-by-step.

+    conda create -n gps python=2.7
+    conda activate gps
+    conda install -c cantera cantera
+    conda install -c anaconda pyqt=4.11.4
+    conda install -c anaconda networkx=1.10
+    pip install matplotlib, scipy

 ## How to use

-This repo is developed with Python 2.7 and based on many packages.
-The easiest way is to install them with the [Anaconda](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) environment file, [environment.yml](https://github.com/golsun/GPS/blob/master/environment.yml):

-    cd [the path of GPS folder]
-    conda create -f environment.yml python=2.7

 then GPS can be started by typing the following commands in terminal

+    conda activate gps
     python GPS.py

 for more detailed tutorial, please see [Tutorial_v1.0.0.pdf](https://github.com/golsun/GPS/blob/master/Tutorial_v1.0.0.pdf)